Our Services

 Between April and September, the triangle of grass at Park Bottom will be strimmed monthly or as required.
 Between October and March each year, it will be done as and when necessary.

-The verge opposite Mary’s Well will be strimmed as needed, while the island at Alexandra Road and Paynters Lane End (land area with the seat) will be strimmed twice a year.
+The verge opposite Mary’s Well will be strimmed as needed, while the island at Alexandra Road and Paynters Lane End (area with the seat) will be strimmed twice a year.

 St Illogan Churchyard’s area opposite the Commonwealth War Graves will be strimmed once a year.